EmilienBois/Advent_Of_Code2023/README.md

 DAY 7 :
 Go Language
 At first, I thought today would be easy.
 However, even if it worked on the inputtest, I don't know why It doesn't work on my input.
 I abandon for now, but I will come back later.
+I finally finished this day on day 12.
+After all my getpower function were a problem, I didn't take every possibility into account.
+This was showed to me evenmore on the second part.

 DAY 8 :
 Done after day 9, during day 9.
 First part was quite easy, and I needed more time to do the second part, where I needed to think about getting the smallest path for each begin (each element that ends with).
 I called all these path steps and put them in the variable liste_steps.
 I then have found the Smallest common multiple of these steps.
 FOr this, I first tried to find it starting from 0 up to the wanted number.
 However, it was still to slow, and I finally decided to use recursive functions : PPCM and PCDG, using mathematical formulas to calculate it fast.